wyne-ybanez/wyne-ybanez/README.md

 ### About Me 👨‍💻

 I am currently attending a coding bootcamp called 'Code Institute'.
 I am also working as a Customer Service Associate at Amazon on a part-time basis so that I may continue to pursue my education in Software Development.
-Ideally, I am coding to up-skill and have fun.
+Ideally, I am coding so that I may obtain career in the tech industry.

 ### What I'm doing now 📚